- Photo credit: ©RPS group Plc

-- Habitat: coastal cliffs, waterways, roadsides, wet meadows and derelict gardens and fields.
+- Habitat: It is found along coastal cliffs, waterways, roadsides, wet meadows and derelict gardens and fields.

 Gunnera tinctoria or giant rhubarb is not related to rhubarb, but as its name implies it is similar in appearance.
 This is a much larger plant with thorny leaves and stems.
 This is a large herbaceous plant that forms dense colonies and shades out other plants.
 This plant is most conspicuous in spring and summer when it can grow up to 2 m tall with large ‘umbrella’ shaped leaves that arise from sturdy stalks or petioles.
 Gunnera over winters as large buds accumulating on the rhizomes (roots) above the surface, while the leaves die back, exposing these buds.